 You know what you like and there’s plenty to please in the Hunter with organic food and wine, cafe culture and activities like bike riding.
 Leave the city after work on Friday and access the Hunter Valley via the Hunter Expressway and Lovedale to Pokolbin or via the Route 33 Tourist Drive to Laguna and Wollombi.
 Your accommodation will determine the route.
 Also, arriving one way and driving back the other makes a satisfying round trip.
 Enjoy the countryside, cosy up in front of a log fire or relax on the deck with a glass of wine.

 Staying in Laguna, Wollombi or Broke, take Tourist Drive 33 via the Peats Ridge/Wollombi exit from the M1.
-Plan to arrive arrive early evening to eat at Laguna’s GNTP, the historic Great North Trading Post, now a style haven with good food, beers, wine, cocktails.
-Panino Caffe & Restaurant in Wollombi has a delicious, Italian style menu.
+Plan to arrive arrive early evening to eat at Laguna’s GNTP, the historic Great North Trading Post, now a style haven with good food, beers, wine, gin, cocktails.
+Tabachu Restaurant in Wollombi delivers a Vietnamese French menu.
 Also find great food at Myrtle & Stone.
-Wollombi and Laguna have a wide range of accommodation including Grays Inn, The Grove beside the pretty cellar door at Stonehurst Cedar Creek and hideaways such as Somewhere Unique.
+Wollombi and Laguna have a wide range of accommodation including rooms at historic Grays Inn, The Grove beside the pretty cellar door at Stonehurst Cedar Creek and hideaways such as Capers Guesthouse.

 Breakfast at Fawk Foods Kitchen & Bakery or Pokolbin’s Cafe Enzo – a real favourite with great decor!
 Check for markets – May/June is the time for the Hunter Valley Wine and Food Festival.
 Handmade in the Hunter markets are held on many (but not every!)
 Saturdays at Kevin Sobels Wines.